Courses with a Community-Engaged Learning Component

 Courses with a community-engaged learning component can be found across all academic disciplines at 91Âé¶¹¾«Æ·.
 Some courses may fulfill requirements of the Core Curriculum, while others may count toward major or minor requirements.

-Below are courses with a community-engaged learning component.
+Below are courses being offered in the Fall 2026 semester with a community-engaged learning component.

 Arts and Sciences